Zhu-Justin/FOT/README.md

 I turned off my News Feed and started to deactivate my Facebook account.
 One thing kept me coming back -- Facebook Messenger.

-How, then, to best communicate with friends while not getting sucked by advertisements and the addicting UI/UX design of Facebook's own Messenger?
+How, then, to best communicate with friends?

 Enter Facebook on the Terminal.